hackclub/hackclub/workshops/pico-8/README.md

 t1[2] = 3
 t1[3] = t1[3] + 1
 ```
+You can think of this 'accessed table' as just another variable, and so you can do all of the standard variable things with it such as reading and writing its value.

 Now we're faced by another decision: how do we store coordinates?
 If we apply tables to our current variable setup, this is what we would get:
 ```lua